ignc-research/arena-rosnav/arena_navigation/arena_local_planner/evaluation/scripts/quantitative/readme.md

-Plot quantitative plots:

-- preparations:
+# preparations:
-1. make sure you have all these packages installed
+## 1. make sure you have all these packages installed
 ```
 matplotlib.pyplot
 numpy